Robert Wilson (wide receiver): Professional career

 March 6, 2000.
 He played in 15 games for the Saints in 2000, recording 11 receptions for 154 yards on 19 targets and nine solo tackles.
 He also appeared in two playoff games that year, catching four passes for 55 yards and one touchdown on seven targets while also posting one assisted tackle.
 Wilson became a free agent after the 2000 season and re-signed with the Saints on July 24, 2001.
 He played in 15 games for the second straight year, starting one, in 2001, totaling 21 catches for 277 yards on 38 targets, ten solo tackles, and two assisted tackles.
 He became a free agent after the 2001 season and re-signed with the Saints.
 Wilson was released on September 1, 2002.

 Personal life

 On September 9, 2020, Wilson died in Tallahassee at the age of 46 due to complications resulting from a stroke.
-As of 2022, his son, Robert Wilson Jr., was a freshman defensive back for the Grambling State Tigers.
+As of 2022, his son, Robert Wilson Jr., was a freshman cornerback for the Grambling State Tigers.
 As of 2023, his other son, Raylen Wilson, was a freshman inside linebacker for the Georgia Bulldogs.